hanabi/hanabi.github.io/misc/Rules.md

 After playing their tile, they then take a new tile from the draw pile and adds it to their hand without looking at it.

-#### How the fireworks are build:
+#### How the fireworks are built:

-There can only be one firework of each color.
+* There can only be one firework of each color.
 The tiles for a firework have to be placed in rising order (1, 2, 3, 4 and finally 5).

-There can only be one tile of each value in each firework (so 5 tiles in total).
+* There can only be one tile of each value in each firework (so 5 tiles in total).

 #### BONUS for completing a firework